jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

   RULE: If under 15 minutes late, proceed with notification.
 If over 15 minutes, may need to reschedule.

 STEP_3_OFFICE_NOTIFICATION:
-  NODE: [API: Update / google_search]
+  NODE: [Function/Code Node]
-  ACTION: Notify office that patient is running late using google_search tool.
+  ACTION: Notify office that patient is running late - record notification internally.
-  RULE: Update appointment status to reflect patient is running late.
+  RULE: Record that patient is running late for office notification. **CRITICAL:** Do NOT use google_search for office notifications.
+Record the notification internally for office awareness.

 STEP_4_CONFIRMATION:
   NODE: [Prompt/LLM]